muruthigitau/test/docs/features.md

 ![BOM Submission Screenshot](./images/bom.png)

 BOMs are submitted after they are submitted or through manual submission.
-More detailed information on [BOM Submission](./stock_submission.md).

 ### Registered Purchases